splunk-soar-connectors/microsoftwindowsremotemanagement/README.md

     run `kinit` periodically to refresh the ticket for the user, alternatively `keytab` file can be created on server and used on client for connectivity.

-### Configuration variables
+### Configuration Variables
-This table lists the configuration variables required to operate Windows Remote Management.
-These variables are specified when configuring a Windows Remote Management asset in Splunk SOAR.
+The below configuration variables are required for this Connector to operate.
+These variables are specified when configuring a Windows Remote Management asset in SOAR.

 VARIABLE | REQUIRED | TYPE | DESCRIPTION
 -------- | -------- | ---- | -----------